-TripActions reportedly lays off hundreds amid COVID-19 travel freeze – TechCrunch
+TripActions lays off hundreds amid COVID-19 travel freeze – TechCrunch

 Travel startups are facing an unprecedented nuclear winter as demand has fallen off a cliff globally — with little prospect of a substantial change to the freeze on most business travel in the coming months as rates of COVID-19 infections continue to grow exponentially outside China.

-Ahead of making the layoffs the company had already paused all hiring, per one former technical sourcer for the company writing on LinkedIn.
+Before the layoffs, the company had already paused all hiring, per one former technical sourcer for the company writing on LinkedIn.

-Note: Update: A spokesman for TripActions told us the number of impacted employees impacted is “less than 300” — although he qualified the remark by saying the figure includes 25 people who were offered other roles within the company.
-This post was updated with additional comment from TripActions